matthewrobertson/matthewrobertson.github.com/source/_posts/2013-07-26-active-record-serializers-from-scratch.markdown

 categories: [Rails, Ruby, ActiveRecord]
 ---

-The Medeo app passes data between the backend Rails code and client side Javascript as JSON objects in three common ways:

-1. via AJAX requests
-2. through websockets
+In this post I am going to go over how you can roll your own JSON serialization solution to use in a rails app in less than 40 lines of code.
+The idea makes use of basic object oriented techniques (inheritance and hook methods) to leverage the serialization functionality provided by Rails out of the box.<!-- more --> If you are not interested in the step by step explanation, you can skip to [this gist](https://gist.github.com/matthewrobertson/6129035) I created with the fully fleshed out base class and a sample serializer subclass.

+## The Why
-3. in rendered html pages via `data` attributes

-This often meant reusing serialization code in different parts of the app in different contexts.
-For this reason none of the popular template based JSON DSLs ([RABL](https://github.com/nesquena/rabl), [jBuilder](https://github.com/rails/jbuilder)) really fit our use case.
-The [`ActiveModel::Serializers` gem](https://github.com/rails-api/active_model_serializers) was much closer to what we wanted but I was put off by its complexity and "magic".
+The Medeo app passes data between the backend Rails code and client side Javascript as JSON objects in three ways: via AJAX requests, through websockets and in rendered html pages via `data` attributes.
+This often means reusing serialization code in different parts of the app in different contexts.
+For this reason none of the popular template based JSON DSLs (eg [RABL](https://github.com/nesquena/rabl), [jBuilder](https://github.com/rails/jbuilder)) really fit our use case.
+The [`ActiveModel::Serializers` gem](https://github.com/rails-api/active_model_serializers) was much closer to what we wanted but I was put off by its complexity.
 Eventually we ended up rolling our own simple, elegant solution that is serving us nicely.

+## An Example

 To explain how we came up with this solution and how it works lets start with a simple example: a blog application that allows commenting.
 Comments are written by users so the app may have some `ActiveRecord` models that look something like this: